Ramiro Daniel CregoSmithsonian Institution · Smithsonian Conservation Biology Institute

 Las reservas de la biosfera tienen entre sus funciones apoyar la investigación científica, educación, capacitación y monitoreo.
 En la Reserva de la Biosfera Cabo de Hornos (RBCH), creada el año 2005, estas funciones se han cumplido desde la conformación del Parque Etnobotánico Omora el año 2000 y con su implementación, el año 2008, como sitio co-fu...

 Nest predation by invasive mammalian predators can cause major impacts on native bird populations.
-The American Mink (Neovison vison) was recently introduced in Navarino Island, southern Chile, where it established itself as a new terrestrial mesopredator on the island, with documented impacts on waterfowls' breeding success.
-However, little is kno...
+The American mink (Neovison vison) was recently introduced on Navarino Island in southern Chile.
+The mink established as a new terrestrial mesopredator on the island with documented impacts on waterfowl breeding success.
+However, little is known about...

 Biocultural conservation increasingly requires transdisciplinary collaborations, which includes different disciplines, institutions and actors.
 The collaboration between scientists and the Chilean Navy has been an effective way to address this requirement.
 This inter-institutional collaboration between the Navy and the Sub-Antarctic Biocultural Con...